- Tuition and Fees

 Refund for Portfolio Fee

-Upon registration for the Human Services Portfolio Development course, students are charged a $500 Portfolio Fee.
-If a student does not request credits through the Portfolio process, this fee can be waived.
-The request for a Portfolio Fee refund must be made in writing to the Experiential Learning Coordinator by the end of the term in which the Human Services Portfolio Development course is taken.
+Upon registration for the Human Services Portfolio Development course, students are charged a $500 Portfolio Assessment Fee.
+The portfolio fee is charged for the costs associated with portfolio assessment.
+If a student does not request credits through the portfolio process, this fee can be refunded.
+The request for a portfolio fee refund must be made in writing to the course instructor by the last date of the term that the Human Services Portfolio Development course is taken.
+The instruction will submit the request to the Associate Director for Academic Services for the School.
+The refund will be credited to the student's account.

 If a student has a credit balance on their account, a refund check will be issued within 14 days, unless the student authorizes the College in writing, to hold the credit balance for a future semester.
 The refund check will be made payable to the student, unless the student requests, in writing, the refund check be made payable to another party.
 On the Friday following the date the refund check is generated, it will be available for pickup at the College Business Office in Springfield, Mass.
 If the refund check is not picked up by 2 p.m., it will be automatically mailed to the billing address on the student account.
 Students can have their refunds electronically deposited into their checking or savings account.